Villa Paradiso

 No matter what road you take in Baracoa, cacao farms will be waiting for you at every turn – small trees with trunks covered in flowers that will become pods loaded with the heavenly beans.

-Cocoa – a synonym of Baracoan identity
+Cocoa – A Synonym of Baracoan Identity

 Baracoa produces 75% of Cuba’s cacao, across thousands of hectares with the highest productivity-level farms in the country.
 Cocoa is one of the products closely linked to these lands’ identity – for centuries, our peasants have been taking care of it and improving it with dedication and love.